Roma Street railway station: Cross River Rail and Brisbane Metro Projects

 Roma Street Station will be affected by both the Cross River Rail and Brisbane Metro projects.

 The Brisbane Transit Centre complex was planned to be demolished in 2020.
 Businesses in the existing buildings were closed down between late 2018 and early 2019, with reports of controversy surrounding claims for compensation by small business tenants.

 According to the Cross River Rail Construction plan, new underground platforms will be constructed to service Cross River Rail services.
 The next stations for the Cross River Rail services will be Albert Street (southbound) and Exhibition (northbound).

 The proposed Brisbane Metro Line 1 services will terminate at Roma Street Station, with the previous station being King George Square.
 Brisbane Metro Line 2 services will continue through Roma Street following the existing Northern Busway route, with the next stations being Normanby (northbound) and King George Square (southbound).

 Due to the anticipated demolition of the Brisbane Transit Centre, a temporary long-distance bus terminal was constructed on the opposite side of Roma Street Station (near Platform 10) and opened in September 2019.

 The Tunnel Boring Machine (TBM) Else broke through into the new Roma Street station cavern on the 6 August 2021.
 The second one, TBM Merle, arrived on 23 August 2021.

 Services

 Roma Street station is served by all suburban and interurban City network lines.

 It is also the terminus station for long-distance Traveltrain services and NSW TrainLink's service to Sydney.
-A motorail loading dock is located on Platform 10.
+A motorail loading dock was previously located on Platform 10 but it was removed in 2015.

 Services by platform

 Transport links

-Adjacent to the station lies the Roma Street busway station that is served by Brisbane Transport services and the Brisbane Transit Centre that is served by Crisps Coaches, Bus Queensland, Greyhound Australia, Murrays, NSW TrainLink and Premier Motor Service long-distance coach services.
+To the north of the station is the Brisbane Coach Terminal that opened in 2019 as replacement for the Brisbane Transit Centre.
+It is used by long distance Bus Queensland, Crisps Coaches, Greyhound Australia, Murrays, NSW TrainLink and Premier Motor Service services.

+To the south of the station is Roma Street busway station on the Northern Busway that is served by Transport for Brisbane.